gosia-b/gcp-vertex-ai/2_pipelines/0_simple/README.md

 # Define pipeline components

-Each component is defined using a `@component` decorator which compiles the function to a KFP component when evaluated.
-We can specify a base image to use for the component (the default base image is `python:3.7`)
-We can specify a component YAML file - the compiled component specification is written to this file.

 ```python
 @component(output_component_file="hw.yaml", base_image="python:3.9")
 def hello_world(text: str) -> str:
     print(text)
     return text
 ```

+- The `@component` decorator compiles a function to a component when the pipeline is run.
+- The `base_image` parameter specifies the container image this component will use (the default base image is `python:3.7`).
+- The `output_component_file` parameter specifies the yaml file to write the compiled component to.
+After running the cell you should see that file written to your notebook instance.
+If you wanted to share this component with someone, you could send them the generated yaml file and have them load it with `dataset_component = kfp.components.load_component_from_file('./hw.yaml')`.

 We can provide a list of packages to install before executing the component:
 ```python